chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 adversary to learn queries made by other clients.
-Specifically, in response to a client's query, a recursive resolver will fetch the corresponding record by traversing the DNS hierarchy and cache it to more effieciently respond to the same query in the future.
+Specifically, in response to a client's query, a recursive resolver will fetch the corresponding record by traversing the DNS hierarchy and cache it to more efficiently respond to the same query in the future.
 Returning a cached record is expected to be faster than making network requests to fetch it and that timing difference is observable by the client making the query.